Privacy Policy

 Contact form

-When you send us enquiries (e.g. via contact form, e-mail or telephone), we store all data resulting from this (e.g. name, e-mail address, subject of the enquiry, etc.).
-We need this data to process your enquiry and to be able to answer follow-up questions.
+When you send us enquiries (e.g. via the contact form, email or telephone), we store all the data that this generates (e.g. name, email address, subject of the enquiry, etc.).
+We need this data to process your enquiry and to be able to answer any follow-up questions.
 We do not pass on this data without your consent.

 Purpose and legal basis